Kunkin/Dissolved-gas-chromatography/README.md

 # Dissolved gas chromatography
- GUI program to do chromatography of dissolved gas into the transformer oil
+GUI program to perform chromatography of dissolved gases into the transformer oil